Factotum (film)

 Factotum is a 2005 French-Norwegian dark comedy-drama film co-written and directed by Bent Hamer, adapted from the 1975 novel of the same name by Charles Bukowski.
-It stars Matt Dillon as Bukowski’s alter ego, Henry Chinaski.
+It stars Matt Dillon as Bukowski's alter ego, Henry Chinaski.
 Although events in the book take place in Los Angeles in the 1940s, the film has a contemporary setting.

 Plot

-Henry 'Hank' Chinaski (Matt Dillon) is working toward becoming a writer while struggling with alcoholism and holding various menial jobs.
-The film follows Chinaski as he works at, and gets fired from, various jobs, which include cleaning a massive sculpture, delivering ice, working at a pickle factory, and at a bicycle supply warehouse.
+Henry "Hank" Chinaski is working toward becoming a writer while struggling with alcoholism and holding various menial jobs.
+The film follows Chinaski as he works at, and gets fired from, various jobs, which include cleaning a massive sculpture, delivering ice, working at a pickle factory, and working at a bicycle supply warehouse.
 In the course of sampling the smorgasbord of short-lived occupations, he meets up with assorted eccentric, frequently alcoholic characters.

 The first woman Chinaski meets in a bar becomes his most consistent companion throughout the film.
-Jan (Lili Taylor), like Chinaski, is an alcoholic.
+Jan, like Chinaski, is an alcoholic.
 He moves in and becomes her lover and drinking partner.
-They co-exist comfortably in languid squalor until Chinaski becomes upset after an altercation where he beats a wealthy man at the racing track who refuses to give up his seat.
+They co-exist comfortably in languid squalor until Chinaski becomes upset after an altercation where he beats up a wealthy man at the racing track who refuses to give up his seat.
 Initially polite, Chinaski assaults the man after Jan challenges his behavior.
 Soon after, Chinaski leaves Jan.

-Unemployed again and scoring his next drink, Hank meets another female barfly, Laura (Marisa Tomei), who feels sorry for Chinaski and helps him procure alcohol with the help of her wealthy "sugar daddy" Pierre, an eccentric older man.
+Unemployed again and scoring his next drink, Hank meets another female barfly, Laura, who feels sorry for Chinaski and helps him procure alcohol with the help of her wealthy "sugar daddy" Pierre, an eccentric older man.
 After a strange misadventure on Pierre's boat, Chinaski briefly returns to Jan, who is now working as a chambermaid at a hotel.
 A pivotal scene occurs with Jan after Chinaski discovers that he has caught a case of the "crabs" from her.
 Chinaski gains work but quickly loses his job after deciding to drink instead of completing cleaning a large statue.

 Chinaski and Jan again break up after realizing their relationship has become boring and predictable and that they no longer really need each other.
-Jan moves in with a wealthy man who was the person assaulted before by Chinaski.
-By the film's end Chinaski finds that he is most comfortable being alone with just his alcohol and his writing to keep him company.
+Jan moves in with the wealthy man who Chinaski had beat up at the track.
+By the film's end, Chinaski finds that he is most comfortable being alone with just his alcohol and his writing to keep him company.
 In the final scene Chinaski justifies his lifestyle.
 While drinking, and watching a topless pole dancer, he describes the costs, persistence needed, and rewards of writing.
 In voiceover he says, "If you're going to try, go all the way.
 Otherwise, don't even start.
-This could mean losing girlfriends, wives, relatives and maybe even your mind ...
+This could mean losing girlfriends, wives, relatives, and maybe even your mind ...
 You will be alone with the gods, and the nights will flame with fire.
 You will ride life straight to perfect laughter.
 It's the only good fight there is."